Bipasha Basu: Personal life

 Post her break-up with Morea, Basu was reported to be dating her Jism co-star John Abraham.
 Both Basu and Abraham maintained a prominent relationship for nine years, from 2003 to their eventual breakup in 2011.
 Basu then briefly dated actor Harman Baweja, but they broke up in 2014.

 While shooting for Alone in 2014, Basu began dating her co-star Karan Singh Grover, a popular television actor known for his work in Hindi TV series like Dill Mill Gayye and Qubool Hai.

 Basu and Grover eventually tied the knot on 30 April 2016 in a traditional Bengali wedding ceremony, after dating for over a year.
-While the wedding was an intimate affair, their wedding reception was attended by many prominent celebrities from film and television industry, such as Amitabh Bacchan, Salman Khan, Shah Rukh Khan, Aishwarya Rai, Tabu, Ranbir Kapoor, Sunil Grover, Karan Kundra, and Drashti Dhami, among many others.
+While the wedding was an intimate affair, their wedding reception was attended by many prominent celebrities from film and television industry, such as Dino Morea, Amitabh Bachchan, Salman Khan, Shah Rukh Khan, Aishwarya Rai, Tabu, Ranbir Kapoor, Sunil Grover, Karan Kundra, and Drashti Dhami, among many others.

-In August 2022, Basu announced her pregnancy on her Instagram page with a maternity shoot.
 Basu and Grover welcomed their first child, a baby girl named Devi Basu Singh Grover in November 2022.

-In 2023, Basu revealed that Devi was diagnosed with Ventricular septal defect (VSD), a condition involving two holes in the heart, just three days after birth.
+In 2023, Basu revealed that Devi was diagnosed with ventricular septal defect (VSD), a condition involving two holes in the heart, just three days after birth.
 Devi underwent open‑heart surgery when she was three months old, and has been doing well since the successful procedure.